OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/calendar-page.md

 <br>

-**Details** tba, first information on the Marburg BrainhackSchool 2025 can be found <a class="twitter-timeline" href="https://openscienceinitiativeuniversitymarburg.github.io/BrainhackSchool-2025.html" data-tweet-limit="1" data-height="300">here</a>!
+**Details** on the Marburg BrainhackSchool 2025 can be found <a class="twitter-timeline" href="https://openscienceinitiativeuniversitymarburg.github.io/BrainhackSchool-2025.html" data-tweet-limit="1" data-height="300">here</a>!
 <br>

 ---